 In their purest form, fried clams are beach concession fare, and this classic Southie spot is where to find such a sweet treat.
 Sullivan’s Castle Island is situated on a historic peninsula that’s now a state park with beaches on Pleasant Bay.
 Sully’s clean, crisp, and juicy Fried Clam Bellies packaged in takeout cardboard boxes are quite pleasant, too.

 Not that we’d expect otherwise, but Barbara Lynch’s South End seafood restaurant B&G Oyster does a spot-on version of the local classic.
 The Fried Ipswich Clams are substantial and crispy without being chewy.
 A house-made tartar sauce is the perfect creamy, zingy foil to the crunch of the deep-fried seafood (and to the French fries served alongside it).

-It may feel like treason to order anything but the Maine Lobster Roll at Neptune Oyster, but we recommend giving the Fried Ipswich Clams a shot (backup plan: order both).
-The breaded bivalves have just the right amount of batter, enough to keep them crispy without weighing them down or sacrificing any fresh, briny flavor.
+It may feel sacrilegious to order anything but the famous Maine Lobster Roll at Neptune Oyster, but we recommend giving the Fried Ipswich Clams a shot (backup plan: order both).
+These breaded bivalves have just the right amount of batter, enough to keep them crispy without weighing them down or sacrificing any fresh, briny flavor.

 This Boston-born mini-empire might be built on oysters (it’s named for a proprietary variety grown at Island Creek Oysters in Duxbury, after all), but Row 34—with locations in Fort Point, Burlington, and Portsmouth, N.H.—serves so much more.
 It boasts one of the best draft lists around, and also fries up a stellar pile of Fried Clams.
 You know what pairs well with fried clams?
 Beer.